Venafi/blueprint-securesoftwarepipeline/README.md

 # Blueprint for building modern, secure software development pipelines
-For engineers and security teams driving fast and secure software supply chains.
+_For engineers and security teams driving fast and secure software supply chains_

-This document was authored by Veracode and Venafi with the goal of defining a vendor neutral map of standard controls.
+This document was authored by Veracode and Venafi with the goal of defining a vendor-neutral map of standard controls.
 We welcome contributions to the standard.

 ## Audience + outcome